5/1/2025

 Carla Casella

 Hi, thanks for taking the question.
-And I'm sorry if you answer this, I had to jump on a few minutes late, but my question is related to the early buyout, the trend in Q1 versus last year.
-And as we're starting to near the end of the tax refund season, any color you can give us on what you're seeing.
+And I'm sorry if you answered this, I had to jump on a few minutes late.
+But my question is related to the early buyout, the trend in Q1 versus last year.
+And as we're starting to near the end of the tax refund season, any color you can give us on what you're seeing?

 speaker

-Sure, good morning Carla.
-So on really both segments on uptick in buyout activity, year over year, it was more pronounced on the -A-Center side than the SEMA side, at least compared to our expectations.
-But both of them, when you look at activity year over year, tax season got off to a slow start, probably a week or so delayed, but by the end of March, we got caught up, and I would say buyout activity was higher year over year, and you can see that in our gross margins, that really both segments.
+Sure.
+Good morning, Carla.
+So on really both segments on uptick in buyout activity year over year, it was more pronounced on the Rent-A-Center side than the SEMA side, at least compared to our expectations.
+But both of them, when you look at activity year over year, you know, tax season got off to a slow start, probably a week or so delayed.
+But by the end of March, we had caught up.
+We got caught up in, I would say, buyout activity. was higher year over year, and you can see that in our gross margins at really both segments.

 speaker